SOME WAY HOME - Sample Pages

 Bruce’s motives for interrupting soon became clear.
 He wanted Patti to himself.
 One night, Bruce stormed into their room to demand of Patti.
 “You, now” pointing to the open door.
 “I’ve had enough of this bullshit!”

 Patti protested, trying to figure out what was wrong.
 She didn’t want to argue in front of the boys so she left in a hurry with Bruce.
+Bruce slapped her bottom hard as she passed him and scowled at the boys.

 Dylan sat upright hearing the crack of Bruce’s flat hand against her jeans.
 At that moment, Dylan wished Bruce could be crushed by a giant’s heel and smashed into the dirt like a squished berry.
 The boys heard Patti ask Bruce what’s "wrong with you,".
 This made him angrier still.